-- In centralized configuration mode, review the agent's release notes and AM's release notes to check for changes.
+- In centralized configuration mode, review the agent's release notes^[2] and AM's Release notes^[2] to check for changes.
 If necessary, change the agent configuration using the AM admin UI. - 12.
 In the new agent-password.conf file, set the value of Agent Profile Password to the value of the encrypted password. - 13.
 (NGINX Plus and Unix Apache agents only) Configure shared runtime resources and shared memory.
-Learn more from Configure shared runtime resources and memory. - 14.
+Learn more in Configure shared runtime resources and memory. - 14.
 Ensure the communication between AM and the web agent is secured with the appropriate keys.
-Learn more from Configuring AM to sign authentication information.
+Learn more in Configuring AM to sign authentication information.